What are play streets?

 Redbridge Council has successfully piloted the scheme with residents in five neighbourhoods in summer 2018.

 As a resident, community group or school you will be able to apply throughout the year.
-This will enable you run a play street weekly, fortnightly or monthly.
+This will enable you to run a play street weekly, fortnightly or monthly.
 It is important that you think ahead and apply by the relevant deadline if you would like to start running your play street at a specific time of year.
 Information about deadlines can be found below.

 Apply to run a play street